FijiAura/Freedom/README.md

 Freedom
 =======

-Freedom is a custom launcher for Minecraft that focuses on predictability, long term stability, simplicity, and Freedom.
+Freedom is a custom launcher for Minecraft that focuses on predictability, long term stability, simplicity, and the Permissive Apache Lisence.

 ## Development
 If you want to contribute, Don't put any malware.